giantswarm/docs/src/content/reference/gsctl/update-cluster.md

 The command is called with the cluster ID or name as a positional argument.
 The desired new name can be specified with the `--name` or `-n` flag.
-The `--label` flag is used to modify labels.
+The `--label` flag is used to modify a single label change.
-It can receive either a JSON formatted [JSON Merge Patch, RFC 7386](https://tools.ietf.org/html/rfc7386) or a string specifying label changes.
+It can be specified multiple times in order to change multiple labels at once.

 ### Name modification example